Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java 13 introduces a new text block feature that uses three quotes like Python and Groovy.

-In addition, all the functions of the String class are available.
+In addition, all features of the String class are available.

 Code - Functions of class String in Java SE 13